librato/rollout-java/README.md

 This project is a read-only client for [rollout](https://github.com/FetLife/rollout/), except that it uses [Zookeeper](http://zookeeper.apache.org/) as the backend store instead of [Redis](http://redis.io/).
-At Librato, we plan to use this along side of the [rollout-zk](https://github.com/papertrail/rollout-zk) plugin.
+At Librato, we use this along side of the [rollout-zk](https://github.com/papertrail/rollout-zk) plugin.

-**Note**: This is using an old version of Curator as the backend for Zookeeper because we use Storm 0.8 in production and have inherited it.
-It should be simple to update this to a newer Curator should anyone require it.
-Patches are welcome.

 ## Getting started